cddlab/alphafold3_tools/README.md

 > [!NOTE]
 > A `*_data.json` file in the AlphaFold3's output directory can be also used as an input JSON file of `modjson`.

-Other tools are being developed and will be added.

 ### jsontomsa

 `jsontomsa` is a command to extract MSA from the AlphaFold3 input JSON file.
 The output file name can be specified with the `-o` option.